 Domain Fronting

-Domain fronting is the trick where the SNI in your TLS handshake points at one host (call it host A, the "front") and the Host: header inside the encrypted HTTP request points at a different host (host B, the real target).
+Domain fronting is the technique where the SNI in the TLS handshake points at one host (host A, the "front") and the Host: header inside the encrypted HTTP request points at a different host (host B, the real target).
 The CDN edge sees host A in the ClientHello, terminates TLS, then routes the inner request based on the Host header to host B's backend.

 Historical use cases:

-• Reaching a CDN-fronted service when host A is on a non-blocked domain and host B's the actual target.
+- Reaching a CDN-fronted service when host A is on a non-blocked domain and host B is the actual target.

-• Internal routing where the public DNS for B doesn't exist but B's reachable as a virtual host on A's edge.
+- Internal routing where the public DNS for B doesn't exist but B is reachable as a virtual host on A's edge.

 Domain fronting is deeply CDN-specific.
 Cloudflare blocks it.
 AWS CloudFront blocks it.
 Fastly blocks it on most plans.
 Some Azure Front Door and GCP Load Balancer setups still allow it.
 Read your CDN provider's policy before relying on this in production.

-httpcloak hands you two things that look similar but solve different problems.
+httpcloak exposes two primitives that look similar but solve different problems.

 WithConnectTo(requestHost, connectHost), IP-level rerouting